FlexStore Consumption Model FAQ

 5. Where is the program available?
 The contract must be with a US entity.

 6. What can be included in the model?
 Everything – hardware, software, services, installation, training.

 7. Can storage be scaled?
 Yes.
 As storage resources are added they can be incorporated into the financing arrangement.
 No upfront costs are incurred when adding capacity.

 8. Is there a consumption minimum?
-There is no minimum monthly payment.
-There is however a ‘must use’ provision which is crafted on a case-by-case basis to facilitate your use case. (for example, “40% usage after 12 months”)
+There is however a minimum usage provision which is crafted on a case-by-case basis to facilitate your use case.

 9. What is the financial accounting advantage of this program vs a lease?

-- Per accounting rules now in effect for publically traded companies, most leases are now a capital expense.
+- Per accounting rules now in effect, most leases are now a capital expense.
 This impacts key performance ratios used for covenants and may affect incentive and share-based payment calculations.
-For private companies, the new rules take effect in 2020.

 - This consumption model is not considered a lease.
 The payments are variable and are not tied to an index/rate.
 Payments are determined by usage of the storage assets.